jidapaThong/FAHFON/README.md

 # FAHFON
-The website displaying real-time weather data across Thailand, sourced from IoT devices.
+The website displays real-time weather data across Thailand, sourced from IoT devices.
 Built the front end with HTML, CSS, JavaScript, and the React framework, and the back end using Python and FastAPI.